substantic/rain/docs/guide/install.rst

   Set the logging directory for the governor.
 Default is ``/tmp/rain/logs/governor-<HOSTNAME>-<PID>/logs``.

+**--ready-file=FILE**
+  Creates the file containing a single line "ready", when the governor is connected to server and ready to accept governor-to-governor connections.

 **--workdir=DIR**
   Set the working directory where the governor stores intermediate results.
   The defautl is ``/tmp/rain/work/governor-<HOSTNAME>-<PID>``